-Once a Control Center or a Tools Applet client is connected to a Runtime client, a VPN connection can be established depending on how the "VPN access" permission is given to a user on a given device.
+Once a Client is connected to a Runtime client, a VPN connection can be established depending on how the "VPN access" permission is given to a user on a given device.

 The UBIQUITY VPN works at level 2 of the ISO/OSI protocol stack, i.e., it encapsulates Ethernet frames instead of IP packets.
 This is done for best compatibility with common industrial scenarios, where non-IP protocols or broadcast messages are used.